markhakansson/rauk/README.md

 3. Measure replay harness to get WCET trace
     - `rauk measure --bin <NAME> --chip <CHIP>`

+## Examples
+Examples applications are provided in the [rauk-examples](https://github.com/markhakansson/rauk-examples) repository.
+It contains most things that are supported by rauk.

 ## How it works
 The basics of Rauk is actually pretty simple.
 It first creates a test harness based on the RTIC application to be tested, where it marks task resources and hardware readings for KLEE to work on symbolically.
 KLEE will generate test vectors for